RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 **Bill Kerman's notes**

 The RA-15 Relay Antenna is the first antenna to break the 1-Gm range barrier.
 However, the antenna is suitable for short-range and temporary interplanetary communications only.
-Moreover, its narrow cone of less than 1&deg; requires players to aim the antenna at a specific comsat instead of a constellation of satellites when maintaing a working connection.
+Moreover, its narrow cone of less than 1&deg; requires players to aim the antenna at a specific comsat instead of a constellation of satellites when maintaining a working connection.
 {:.blurb}

 | Basic Properties